Popular myths and common questions

 Since I have had a transplant, do I need to pay for my prescriptions?

 Having a transplant does not exempt you from paying prescription charges.
 If you are not exempt from paying prescription charges for any other reason, you will have to pay for your prescriptions.
-The most affordable way to do this is to buy a prescription prepayment certificate.
-They cost £30.25 for three months or £108.10 for one year and will pay for an unlimited number of prescriptions in that time.
+The most affordable way to do this is to buy a prescription prepayment certificate, which will include an unlimited number of prescriptions during that time.
+See the current cost of a prepayment certificate.

 To buy an NHS prescription prepayment certificate: